sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter1.md

 > [!ATTENTION]
 > Repeat the exercise, this time using **ONLY** your keyboard to select text.
-> Turn your mouse on its head if you have to!
+> Turn your mouse upside-down if you have to!

 ## How to look up any actions' shortcut